cryptopunksnotdead/punks.sandbox/cryptopunks/README.md

 ## 10 000 More Punks  - Unauthorized?
 No Way?!- Fuck the Establishment - Yes, You Can - Do-It-Yourself - Use Your Own Collections

-Using the `-f, --file=FILE` option you can pass along any unauthorized edition.
+Use the `-f, --file=FILE` option to pass along any unauthorized edition.
-Just make sure all punks are lined-up left-to-right, top-to-bottom in the 24x24 pixel format in the composite image.
+Only make sure all punks are lined-up left-to-right, top-to-bottom in the 24x24 pixel format in the composite image.